open-rpa/openflow/docs/protocol.md

 Encryption of data should be handled by the HTTP(s) transport, since we always recommend using certificates on your ingress controller.

-Once connected, the first thing you need to to us authenticate by sending a "signin" command.
+Once connected, the first thing you need to do, is authenticate by sending a "signin" command.

 Your client must reply/acknowledge all commands ( like reply "pong" to all "ping" commands )

 You client should either leave out JWT on all commands.
-Or use the temporary JWT send by OpenFlow every 10 minutes in a "refreshtoken" command. ( This is to update the token with changes, like updated role member ships )
+Or use the temporary JWT send by OpenFlow every 10 minutes in a "refreshtoken" command. ( This is to update the token with changes, like updated role memberships )

-You can change user context for specific commands, but supplying a different JWT in the command.
+You can change user context for a specific commands, by supplying a different JWT in the command.

 #### Message Structure